stoplightio/vscode-spectral/README.md

 # Spectral README

-The Spectral VsCode Extension brings the power of [Spectral](https://github.com/stoplightio/spectral) to your favorite editor.
+The Spectral VS Code Extension brings the power of [Spectral](https://github.com/stoplightio/spectral) to your favorite editor.

 Spectral is a flexible object linter with out of the box support for [OpenAPI](https://openapis.org/) v2 and v3.